jeffmant/react-toolchain/README.md

 # React Toolchain

-A custom toolchain to study, understand and practice what React toolchains and frameworks makes behind of they stages.
+A custom toolchain to study, understand and practice what React toolchains and frameworks makes behind the scenes.

+The result is an Hello World page using HTML5, CSS3, Javascript, React.
+But, the goal is to understand what an app needs to render the pages using Javascript compiler, bundler, server and so on.